 The mentoring program matches experienced senior executives with students.
-The senior executives are usually members of the IT advisory board or employees of IBIT member firms.
+The senior executives are usually members of the IBIT Advisory Board or employees of IBIT sponsor firms.
 The role of the mentor is to provide guidance and coaching to students augmenting the existing professional development resources, which includes providing ideas/feedback and serving as a sounding board for challenges and problems.

 The benefit for mentors is the opportunity to engage with students, and the benefit for students is to leverage the experience of senior executives.

-The IBIT mentoring program is chaired by Sondra Barbour, member of the IT advisory board.
+The IBIT mentoring program is chaired by Sondra Barbour, member of the advisory board.

 - Role: A mentor is defined as a wise, experienced, and trusted counselor and advisor.
 The mentor is not the project manager, researcher, or has assigned tasks.